Exposes underlying errors by lifting both successful and failed

 is the side-effectful function that will get invoked

-, receiving a callback that's supposed to
+to build our Future, receiving a callback that's supposed to

 get invoked (only once) when the asynchronous computation completes,